Gangsta rap: Road rap

 Road rap (also known as British gangsta rap or simply UK rap) is a genre of music pioneered in South London, primarily in Brixton and Peckham.
 The genre was pioneered by groups such as PDC, SMS, SN1, North Star, MashTown, U.S.G. and artists such as Giggs, K Koke, Nines and Sneakbo.
 The genre came to the fore as a backlash against the perceived commercialisation of grime in the mid-late 2000s in London.
 The genre came to prominence around 2007 with the rise of Giggs.
 Road rap retained the explicit depictions of violence and British gang culture found in some early grime music and combines it with a musical style more similar to American gangsta rap than the sound system influenced music of grime, dubstep, UK garage, jungle, reggae and dub.

 Gangs played a large part in the genre, with gangs such as the Peckham Boys (with its various sets such as SN1, PYG and OPB), based in Peckham and GAS Gang, based in Brixton, becoming notable in the road rap scene during the 2000s.

 The road rap scene centres around mixtape releases and YouTube videos with some of the genres more popular acts getting mainstream recognition.
 The genre has been criticised for the relentless nihilism and violence in its lyrics as well as its links to gangs and gun crime with many rappers serving prison sentences.
 In keeping with grime, road rap has suffered from pre-emptive policing with Giggs claiming that the Metropolitan Police have set out to deny him the opportunity to make a living from music having banned him from touring.
 In 2011, Stigs was served the first ever gang injunction that banned him from rapping about anything that may encourage violence.

 In the early 2010s, the American genre drill began to emerge in the UK, pushed by groups such as 150, 67 and Section Boyz.
-UK drill has been referred to as subgenre of road rap due to the influence it's had on the genre.
+UK drill has been referred to as subgenre of road rap due to the influence it has had on the genre.
 Road rap also went on to influence afroswing, which emerged in the mid-2010s.